MicrosoftDocs/architecture-center/docs/example-scenario/ai/commerce-chatbot.md

 ---
 title: Conversational chatbot for hotel reservations on Azure
-description: Proven scenario for building a conversational chatbot for commerce applications with Azure Bot Service, Cognitive Services and LUIS, Azure SQL Database, and Application Insights.
+description: Build a conversational chatbot for commerce applications with Azure Bot Service.
 author: iainfoulds
 ms.date: 07/05/2018
 ---

 # Conversational chatbot for hotel reservations on Azure

 This example scenario is applicable to businesses that need to integrate a conversational chatbot into applications.
 In this scenario, a C# chatbot is used for a hotel chain that allows customers to check availability and book accommodation through a web or mobile application.

-Example scenarios include providing a way for customers to view hotel availability and book rooms, review a restaurant take-out menu and place a food order, or search for and order prints of photographs.
+Potential uses include providing a way for customers to view hotel availability and book rooms, review a restaurant take-out menu and place a food order, or search for and order prints of photographs.
 Traditionally, businesses would need to hire and train customer service agents to respond to these customer requests, and customers would have to wait until a representative is available to provide assistance.

 By using Azure services such as the Bot Service and Language Understanding or Speech API services, companies can assist customers and process orders or reservations with automated, scalable bots.

-## Related use cases
+## Relevant use cases

 Consider this scenario for the following use cases: